-One of the largest and most beautiful cities in the Czech Republicits capital is Prague (Prague), located on both banks of the Vltava River.
-I have already visited it several times and am still going to, since I constantly find something new and interesting for myself.
+One of the largest and most beautiful cities in the Czech Republic is its capital - Prague (Prague), located on both banks of the Vltava River.
+I have come to it several times already and am planning to visit it again, as I constantly find something new and interesting for myself..

 The content of the article

 - 2.1 Prague Castle

 - 2.3 St. Vitus Cathedral

 - 2.7 Petrin Hill and Eiffel Tower in Prague